epfml/disco/README.md

 :gear: **HOW DISCO WORKS**
 - DISCO has a *public model – private data* approach
 - Private and secure model updates – *not data* – are communicated to either:
-	- a central server : **FEDERATED** learning ( :star2: )
+	- a central server : **federated** learning ( :star2: )
-	- directly between users : **DECENTRALIZED** learning ( :sparkles: ) i.e. no central coordination
+	- directly between users : **decentralized** learning ( :sparkles: ) i.e. no central coordination
-- Model updates are then aggregated into a trained model
+- Model updates are then securely aggregated into a trained model
 - See more [HERE](https://epfml.github.io/disco/#/information)

 ___